 Once you’ve got the I statement down, it’s time to find something that you appreciate about your spouse.
 This is one of the best ways to figure out how to communicate better with your partner.

 For example, you might say, “I appreciate how hard you’ve been working in order to support our family.”
-This lets your partner know that you see the value of his work and that you appreciate what he is doing to provide for you.
+This lets your partner know that you see the value of their work and that you appreciate what they are doing to provide for you.
 As the saying goes, “People who feel appreciated, will always do more than what’s expected of them.”
 Not to mention, your partner is going to be a lot more receptive to your proposed solution if you butter them up with a warm compliment first.

 Be Clear About What You Need or Want for Faster Resolution of Communication Issues in Relationships